Clinical Evaluation Search Strategy

 For each Medical Device, the safety and performance — including clinical benefit — must be verified through a Clinical Evaluation.
 This evaluation is based on Clinical Data, which can be generated either by clinical investigations of your own device or by demonstrating equivalence to an existing device.
 Equivalence must be proven in terms of clinical, technical, and biological characteristics, as outlined in MDR, Annex XIV, paragraph 3.
 The Performance Data refers to how well your device delivers the expected clinical benefit.

 The European Commission has published a MEDDEV 2.7 1 Guideline on this subject, which is currently still the most important document in this area under the European Medical Device Regulation.
-We support you in the preparation and implementation of this Clinical Evaluation.

 What is a Clinical Evaluation?